MoistCatawumpus/simple-ass-stopwatch/README.md

-# simple-ass-stopwatch
+# Simple Ass Stopwatch
-a simple ass stopwatch
+a simple ass stopwatch.

+## Why did I make this?
+i have no clue.